mendersoftware/mender-docs/01.Getting-started/03.Deploy-to-virtual-devices/docs.md

 ![Mender UI - Upload Artifact](upload_artifact.png)

 !!!
 All devices report which *Device type* they are as part of their inventory information, for example `vexpress-qemu` or `beaglebone`.
-In adition, Mender Artifacts have *Device types compatible* as part of their metadata.
+In addition, Mender Artifacts have *Device types compatible* as part of their metadata.
 During a deployment, Mender makes sure that a device will only get and install an Artifact it is compatible with.
 This increases the robustness of Mender as it avoids situations like deploying software that is not supported by the device hardware.

 ## Deploy the Mender Artifact to the device